sasi9k/practice/README.md

 Denver International Airport has decided to give an automated baggage system another shot.
 The hardware and tracking systems from the previous attempt are still in place, they just need a system to route the baggage.
 The system will route baggage checked, connecting, and terminating in Denver.

 You have been asked to implement a system that will route bags to their flights or the proper baggage claim.
 The input describes the airport conveyor system, the departing flights, and the bags to be routed.
 The output is the optimal routing to get bags to their destinations.
 Bags with a flight id of “ARRIVAL” are terminating in Denver are routed to Baggage Claim.

-Input: The input consists of several sections.
+**Input**: The input consists of several sections.
 The beginning of each section is marked by a line starting: “# Section:”

 Section 1: A weighted bi-directional graph describing the conveyor system.